 If you or a loved one has been injured in a bus accident in Washington state, it is likely in your best interests to consult with a qualified attorney who has experience in handling serious commercial vehicle and bus accident injury cases.
-Having the assistance of a skilled and qualified lawyer can help you and your family file a successful personal injury or wrongful death claim.
+Having the assistance of a skilled and qualified lawyer can help you and your family file a successful bus accident claim.

-Davis Law Group founding attorney Chris Davis is one of the most respected and recognized bus accident lawyers practicing in Washington state and has handled some of the most high-profile bus accident cases in state history.
-Our award-winning team of personal injury attorneys have earned the award of Best Injury Law Firm in Washington State by AI Dispute Resolution Awards.
+Davis Law Group founding attorney Chris Davis is one of the most respected and recognized mass transit accident lawyers practicing in Washington state and has handled some of the most high-profile bus accident cases in state history.
+We have successfully resolved serious injury cases involving charter buses and other mass transit vehicles.

 The attorneys at Davis Law Group work on a contingency fee basis, meaning there are no up-front costs to hire us and all attorney's fees are paid at the conclusion of the case.
 Call our office at (206) 727-4000 today or use the contact form on this page to get started.

-As a bus accident lawyer with experience in handling serious injury claims, attorney Chris Davis's expert legal opinions are often featured by the Washington state media covering transportation-related issues and personal injury incidents.
+As a bus accident lawyer with experience in handling serious injury claims, attorney Chris Davis's expert legal opinions are often featured by the Washington state media covering transportation-related issues and specific bus incidents that have occurred in Washington state.
 Below are just a few news stories that contain interviews with Chris.

 When Do You Need A Bus Accident Lawyer?

 The Statute of Limitations (SOL) for bus accident cases in Washington state is typically three (3) years from the original date of the bus accident, which means that all injured victims have a limited time to take the necessary steps in order to pursue a bus accident claim.
 Failing to file a claim within this time can result in the case being dismissed altogether and accident victims being left to deal with the costly medical bills and other damages on their own.
 This can cause significant financial hardship for victims and their loved ones.